|

 century they had fought a war against one another that cost over a

+million lives.
 Why did America go to war

 against Saddam Hussein…again?
 In the first war the ostensible reason was